 School leaders’ pay and the STPCD

 The statutory provisions governing pay progression for all teachers, including school leaders, in local authority maintained schools are set out in the School Teachers’ Pay and Conditions Document (STPCD).
-This document covers those school leaders who are subject to the STPCD’s provisions regarding leadership group pay, whether they be headteachers, deputy headteachers or assistant headteachers, and those whose academies apply the STPCD arrangements to them.
-It does not cover school leaders who are non teachers.
+This guidance covers those school leaders who are subject to the STPCD’s provisions regarding leadership group pay, whether they be headteachers, deputy headteachers or assistant headteachers, and those whose academies apply the STPCD arrangements to them.
+It does not cover school leaders who are non-teachers.
+We use the term “leadership group teacher” here for convenience.

 We use the term “leadership group teacher” here for convenience.
 All pay progression is related to performance.
 Every school governing body must have a written pay policy which sets out the criteria and standards for pay progression.
 The pay policy and the criteria and standards for progression are determined by the governing body but must be consistent with the STPCD’s provisions.
 Governing bodies and head teachers of local authority maintained schools are required by law to comply with the STPCD’s provisions.